linode/docs/docs/websites/nginx/nginx -ssl-and-tls-deployment-best-practices.md

 Google is now ranking websites that accept encrypted HTTPS connections higher in search results, why not force clients to use HTTPS and increase your page rank?

-1. Open up your HTTP Nginx virtual host configuration file this can be located at `/etc/nginx/conf.d/default.conf` or `/etc/nginx/sites-enabled/default` depending on where you installed Nginx from. nano /etc/nginx/conf.d/default.conf
+1. Open up your HTTP Nginx virtual host configuration file this can be located at `/etc/nginx/conf.d/default.conf` or `/etc/nginx/sites-enabled/default` depending on where you installed Nginx from.

+        nano /etc/nginx/conf.d/default.conf

-2. Change the `server_name` to match your Linode's domain name or hostname. server_name Your Domain Name or Hostname Here.
+2. Change the `server_name` to match your Linode's domain name or hostname.

+        server_name Your Domain Name or Hostname Here.

 3. Append the following line below the `server_name` line. rewrite        ^ https://$server_name$request_uri? permanent;

-4. Comment out (place # signs in front) or delete all other lines so that your configuration looks like this. server {
+4. Comment out (place # signs in front) or delete all other lines so that your configuration looks like this.

+        server {
             listen       80;
             server_name  Your Domain Name or Hostname Here;
             rewrite        ^ https://$server_name$request_uri? permanent;
         }

-5. Exit your text editor saving your changes and restart Nginx. service nginx restart
+5. Exit your text editor saving your changes and restart Nginx.

+        service nginx restart

-Now if you run a SPDYCheck again, your report should indicate your Linode no longer accepts HTTP connections.
+Now if you run a SPDYCheck again, your report should indicate HTTP connections are no longer accepted.

 [![SPDY Report HTTP Redirect](/docs/assets/SPDY_Report_Redirect.jpg)](/docs/assets/SPDY_Report_Redirect.jpg)